KuoChiaCheng0318/VirtualAssistant_PoweredByChatGPT/README.md

 # VirtualAssistant_PoweredByChatGPT
  This is a virtual assistant web application built with React.js and integrated with the OpenAI API for intelligent conversational interactions.
- Also implemented functions including speech-to-text and text-to-speech.
+ <br />Also implemented speech-to-text and text-to-speech functions.

  Demo video: https://www.youtube.com/watch?v=W5M6YEAvaEU <br />
  Demo website: https://virtualassistantchatgpt.web.app <br />